SIBarcodeNetwork/ReadtheDocsMaster/Docs/cherry_picking.rst

 If viewing the original extraction plate, wells that held samples now in the rerun plate should be empty.

-Note: The "Create Aliquots" option in the above window will still result in physical movement of extraction barcodes across extraction plates.
+Note: The "Create aliquots" option in the above window will still result in physical movement of extraction barcodes across extraction plates.
 Do not use this option when creating an aliquot plate, follow the above section.